MrDanielHarka/note-app/docs/project/documentation.md

 - note_id: This is an int field which is contain the unique value of the note which is shared.

-- email: This is a varchar field which is cointain the the email address of the user you want to share with.
+- email: This is a varchar field which is contain the the email address of the user you want to share with.

 [Top ↑](#top)